kennguyen01/kennguyen01.github.io/_posts/programming/2021/2021-03-30-generate-links-to-all-directory-files-in-jekyll-collection.md

         └── the-power-of-purposeful-practice.md
 ```

 The last thing I need to do is going back to the markdown file and include `links.html` to where I want to display the links.
-I pass the front matter tag to the `include` statement:
+I pass the front matter tag to the `include` statement.

+Note that I added the `raw` tag so that liquid will ignore the statement.
+Remove the two `raw` statements when you use the code.

 ```
+{% raw %}
 {% include links.html tag=page.tag %}
+{% endraw %}
 ```

-Now your document will show links to the documents that share the same tag sinde that directory.
+Now your document will show links to the documents that share the same tag inside that directory.